Skip to main content

 History API

-// Add to history (without page reload)
+// Add a new entry to the browser history stack (without a page reload).

 history.pushState({ page: 1 }, 'Title', '/new-url');